Defendu: Second World War

 This introduction of 'The Fairbairn Fighting System' at Camp X in conjunction with input from many highly skilled instructors with various backgrounds and fighting skills was the beginning of the evolution of Defendu.
 As close quarters battle or unarmed combat training progressed throughout this period, it was added and refined utilising western fighting principles.

 Basic principles

 Defendu encourages its practitioner to end a confrontation as quickly as possible using "rude" means by rapidly attacking vital spot area (such as the groin, throat, side of the neck, shin, eyes, ears, etc.) by using only several pragmatic and powerful strikes.
-These strikes are taught as a method and not as disconnected isolated strikes found in traditional martial arts.
+These strikes are taught as a method and not as disconnected isolated strikes.
 Done properly, these strikes will "chain" at each other just like boxing.
 Defendu was also designed to be able to be mastered in mere days due to the extremely compressed curriculum.
 Students are also taught to always take initiative, employ artifice, and remain at offense (as no block or parry were found in the system).